 Written by Our Editorial Team

-If you had the chance to play in grandma’s bathroom as a kid, you remember a mountain of pill bottles, tins for bandaids and toothpaste brands that were so comically old-fashioned they might have been fake.
+If you had the chance to play in grandma’s bathroom as a kid, you likely remember a mountain of pill bottles, tins for band-aids and toothpaste brands that felt so comically old-fashioned they might have been fake.

-Chances are, in all that bygone era, nostalgia medication, you remember seeing (or being salved with) the contents of a small, blue-topped jar of a greasy medicated balm called Vaseline® or petroleum jelly.
+Chances are, in all that bygone era, you remember seeing the contents of a small, blue-topped jar of a greasy medicated balm called Vaseline®, or petroleum jelly.